 Feature extraction is an effective way of recognizing and visualizing significant data.
 This process shortens the time for training and application, as well as reducing demands for data calculation and storage.
 Some researchers combine several feature extraction techniques in order to achieve better data analysis.
-Consequently, application of multiple processes may often affect feature redundancy and expansion of feature dimension.
+Consequently, applicating of multiple processes may often affect feature redundancy and expansion of feature dimension.
 Feature selection reduces the dimension of feature space and minimizes the data training and application [26].
 In this study, we conducted a simple feature selection based on the importance of each feature evaluated by random forest algorithm.
-Mean decrease in Gini was calculated by using the random Forest package for R, then all features were sorted in the descending order of this value.
-For Sleep-EDF dataset, we examined the number of important features to be selected with 50 increments in between 500 and 2500, and the most appropriate feature subset were determined for each number of classes.
+Mean decrease in Gini was calculated by using the reduced processes, we examined the number of important features to be selected with 50 increments in between 500 and 2500, and the most appropriate feature subset were determined for each number of classes.
 More details about the feature selection in this study are found in [27] which describes basically the same feature selection method.